Big Apple Circus: 1980s

 The Big Apple Circus began the 1980s with a special holiday celebration in honor of the circus and its staff.
 In 1981, the circus began performing at Damrosch Park of Lincoln Center for the first time, continuing until 2015.
 In 1982, the circus won a silver medal at a circus performing competition held in Paris.

 The circus began to arrange tours across New England in 1983.
 They also received an Obie award that year.

-By 1984, the New York School for Circus Arts/Big Apple Circus relocated to East Harlem.
-The New York School for Circus Arts, in conjunction with New York City Public Schools and ArtsConnection, established the Young Talent Circus Training Program.
-The circus program's mission was to teach talented children of diverse economic communities circus arts.
-One of the goals was to nurture and develop talent into potential circus performers.
-A core group of young circus "talent" participated in a circus competition resulting in a "Gold Medal" award.
-Three years later, another group from the pre-professional circus program (located in the Harbor School for the Performing Arts in East Harlem) would compete in the II Rampe International Circus School Competition in Monte Carlo, Monaco.

 In 1985, the Boston Pops teamed up with Big Apple Circus for what was touted as an extraordinary collaboration and live performance.
 Also, in 1985 and for the next few years, BAC performers appeared as guest artists with the Metropolitan Opera at Lincoln Center.

 In 1986, the organization opened the Clown Care unit.

 The circus celebrated its tenth anniversary in 1987 with a big celebration, as well as a new tent and seating system added.
 Topping the celebrations was a prestigious silver crown, which the circus won at the International Circus School competition in Monte Carlo, Monaco, where six of the circus' acrobats and jugglers showcased their talent.

-During the 1988 season, the Big Apple Circus participated in the first circus collaboration between China and the United States in history.
-"East Meets West" debut at the Lincoln Center Damrosch Park.

 In 1989, NYNEX started to sponsor metropolitan New York tours to residents of the area and tourists as well.
 The tour included a trip to the Big Apple Circus' grounds.
 The circus and some of its performers were showcased in the Woody Allen movie Alice.